Department of Parks and Recreation

 This page provides performance data on key indicators related to core areas of this mission – Customer Service, Park Maintenance, Rec Center Attendance and Youth Programming.

 In January 2014, the Department began upgrading its work order management and data tracking systems.
 The Office of Recreation also began using its new iPARCS software to track recreation center attendance.
-To ensure data quality and comparability across time, the starting point of the Department's data on this page will be January 2014.

 All Customer Service Requests (Total Department)

 The City tracks at a high level the amount of services requested by citizens (including arborist, forestry, and skilled services) that have been completed on time in accordance with their Service Level Agreement (ranging from a few hours to several days, depending on the task).
 The chart below shows the total customer-initiated service requests (blue, left) and the percentage of those service requests that were resolved within the Department's target timeframes (red, right)